dkleitsch/Kickstarting_with_Excel/README.md

 ![Outcomes_vs_Goals](https://github.com/dkleitsch/Kickstarting_with_Excel/blob/main/Outcomes_vs_Goals.png)
 ### Challenges and Difficulties Encountered
+I encountered a challenge in making the line chart for the outcomes based on funding goals section of this project.
+I assumed I needed to make a pivot table in order to create the chart, which turned out not to be the case.
+I spent a while trying to get the pivot table to work.
+Finally, I decided to try making a chart without a pivot table and I got Excel to create the chart.
 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
+The month of May had the highest number of successful campaigns, followed closely by June.
+There was a bigger variance in the number of successful campaigns based on launch date than there was in the variance of failed campaigns.
 - What can you conclude about the Outcomes based on Goals?
+Generally, the lower the fundraising goal, the more likely a campaign is going to be successful.
 - What are some limitations of this dataset?
+One limitation of this dataset is that it only focuses on Kickstarter data.
+There are many other crowdfunding websites that may offer different insights into crowdfunding.
 - What are some other possible tables and/or graphs that we could create?
+Column or bar charts could be used to display this data as well, especially for the outcomes based on goals.